epfl-ada/ada-2023-project-patterndetectives/webstory.md

 At its core, the movie industry is a multifaceted ecosystem, comprising filmmakers, actors, writers, directors, producers, and numerous other creative minds.
 Each individual contributes unique talents to craft compelling stories.
 The collaborative nature of filmmaking fosters a delicate dance of ideas and visions, resulting in the creation of cinematic masterpieces that resonate with audiences on emotional, intellectual, and even spiritual levels.
 The relationships formed within the movie industry are as diverse as the stories it tells.
 Collaboration and synergy are at the heart of its success, with artists and technicians working in harmony to bring visions to life.

-In this exploration of the movie industry, where success is the elusive golden ticket, we're diving headfirst into the dynamics between actors, composers, and directors.
-Brace yourself for a web network that connects the dots between actors, composers, and directors, courtesy of the **CMU Movie Summary Corpus** data.
+In this exploration of the movie industry, where success is the elusive golden ticket, we're diving headfirst into the dynamics between actors, composers and directors.
+Brace yourself for a web network that connects the dots between actors, composers and directors, courtesy of the **CMU Movie Summary Corpus** data.
 Get ready to unravel the intrigue, and discover how these Hollywood connections play a role in the make-it-or-break-it game of movie success.
 It's time to turn the spotlight behind the scenes, where imagination meets reality, and the movie industry takes center stage.
 Let the show begin! 🎬💫

 ## I don't like people, sorry
 If you want to reduce the number of actors in your movie, unfortunately, that depends on your scenario.
 You can even have one actor playing all the roles !
 However, in order to ensure its success, let's see which specific individual you should cast.